BalahariVignesh/itsec/README.md

             return redirect('http://demo.testfire.net')
     ```
-    3. Viewing the stored credentials is implemented using the below code.
+    3. Viewing the stored credentials is implemented using the below code.You can access the page here:[Exposed Cookie](https://mysterious-harbor-34550.herokuapp.com/expose)
     ```python
         @app.route('/expose')
             def expose():